jvmastro/Fever-Kickstarter-Analysis/README.md

 -Did failed campaigns start again with different goals?

 To answer The Client's question more throuroughly, more analysis is requried.
 The following could also be observed to give a more detailed analysis:
-1. How quickly a campaing reached its goal
+1. How quickly a campaign reached its goal
-2. How many backers a campaing had and information on donation amounts per backer
+2. How many backers a campaign had and information on donation amounts per backer
-3. Countries with the most sucessful campaigns
+3. Countries with the most successful campaigns